Reliable Radiation-Tolerant Cameras for Nuclear Plant Surveillance and Inspection

 Our Approach

-The Color MegaRad L PTZ was suitable for this application; the camera is controlled by a portable inspection system: a mobile system that can easily be moved to accommodate each inspection.
-It was attached to the refueling machine during the inspections.
-All delivered systems have video overlay and recording features.
-Since 2011, three of theese camera systems have been delivered.
+The MRad L PTZ camera with powerful lights was suitable for this application The camera was controlled by a portable inspection system, which is a mobile system that can easily be moved to accommodate each inspection.
+It was attached to the refueling machine bridge during the inspections.
+All delivered systems have video overlay and recording features

 I am pleased to express my deep appreciation to you for your support and cooperation you rendered to us to contain the accidents at the Fukushima Daiichi nuclear power plant.
 Thanks for your support.
 Your support enabled us to resolve the crisis at the plant.